Ever thought of hosting an at home wine tasting party but don’t even know where to start?

 These sections helped me, but I still felt like I wanted to make the pairings as simple as possible so that the attention would be more on the wine and not on the food.

 Finally, after all of my research, here is what we served:

-- For the Chardonnay we served seasoned shrimp (we bought a platter already made up from Wegmans) with warmed alfredo sauce (also bought from Wegmans).
+- Chardonnay: We served seasoned shrimp (we bought a platter already made up from Wegmans) with warmed alfredo sauce (also bought from Wegmans).

-- For the Pinot Noir we served small pieces of toasted bread with a slice of brie cheese and toasted walnuts on top.
+- Pinot Noir: We served small pieces of toasted bread with a slice of brie cheese and toasted walnuts on top.

-- For the Sunset Red (now called Red Blend), we served a cracker with a slice of gouda cheese on top.
+- Sunset Red (now called Red Blend): We served a cracker with a slice of gouda cheese on top.

-- For the Moscato, we served a bite of cheesecake with fresh sliced strawberries on top.
+- Moscato: We served a bite of cheesecake with fresh sliced strawberries on top.